Visit the Emerald waters of Pileh Lagoon, Phi Phi Islands

 • Crystal-clear waters, with shades that shift from green to turquoise depending on the sun.

-• No beach, no buildings—just open water and vertical rock faces.
+• No beach and buildings, just open water and vertical rock faces.

 • Depths of up to 20 meters, making it swimmable at the center but shallow enough to walk through water near the entrance.